Frequently Asked Questions

 At this time, Ford’s river property is not included in the planning study area.
 Ford is evaluating reuse opportunities for the steam and waste water treatment plants.
 The concrete pad, known as “Area C,” is the cap on a former dump.
 The environmental condition of “Area C” is being closely investigated by Ford under guidance by the Minnesota Pollution Control Agency.

 Q: I have an idea about the site.
-Who do I share it with?
-Is there an opportunity to get involved in the planning process or to be notified about upcoming events?
+How can I still get involved in the planning process or to be notified about upcoming events?

-You are invited to share your comments or thoughts on the project with the City of Saint Paul by contacting firstname.lastname@example.org.
-Sign up to receive meeting notices and project updates here.
+You are invited to share your comments or thoughts on the project by emailing the City at FordSitePlanning@ci.stpaul.mn.us.
+We also welcome you to sign up to receive meeting notices and future updates here.
 You can find public meeting schedules and review previous materials from previous meetings and public hearings here.

 Q. If I have more questions, who do I contact?